l1x/websites/dev/content/posts/2020-12-13-diving-into-firecracker-with-alpine.md

 ## Intro

-Last time in the 1st article I briefly introduced Firecracker as a lightweight virtualization / continerization solution for extreme scale (like AWS Lambda functions).
+Last time in the 1st article I briefly introduced Firecracker as a lightweight virtualization/containerization solution for extreme-scale (like AWS Lambda functions).
 This time around I am going to dig a bit deeper into the API and the management of microVMs.
 I am going to install Alpine on RPI, install Rust and Python, Docker, get the Linux kernel source and compile a new kernel with minimal config, compile our own Firecracker and then create a new rootfs to be able to boot up a guest.
 Most of these steps are optional, you can use the stock kernel the Firecracker team provides or download Firecracker release from Github.

 ## Setup Alpine

 If you do not care about Alpine on RPI you can jump to the Firecracker section.

 I would like to keep going with [Raspberry Pi 4B 8GB](https://amzn.to/2Klb9fx) or [Raspberry Pi 4B 4GB](https://amzn.to/2KeohTO) for many reasons.
 It is a small system that you can easily hack on without any change on your desktop.
 It is also an ARM64 (ARM Cortex-A72) system that has great performance even without active cooling.
-I usually use it with a [alu case](https://amzn.to/3naOS2L) that provides the best heat dispersion and a cool cpu.
-It has enough CPU power and memory to compile any software including Firecracker, the Linux kernel and more.
+I usually use it with a [alu case](https://amzn.to/3naOS2L) that provides the best heat dispersion and a cool CPU.
+It has enough CPU power and memory to compile any software including Firecracker, the Linux kernel, and more.
 Since this project is a side project I don't care how long it takes to finish a new kernel, usually finishes within 2 hours (I might get exact timing later).

-Another item on my todo list is to get Alpine Linux as both the host and the guest system.
+Another item on my to-do list is to get Alpine Linux as both the host and the guest system.
 For those who do not know Alpine is a small Linux distribution designed for security, simplicity, and resource efficiency.
 It comes with sane defaults and Musl as its C standard library.
-Alpine uses its own package-management system, apk-tools, providing super fast package installation.
-Alpine allows very small system with the minimal installation being be around 130 MB.
+Alpine uses its own package management system, apk-tools, providing super-fast package installation.
+Alpine allows a very small system with minimal installation being around 130 MB.
 The init system is the lightweight OpenRC, Alpine does not use systemd.
 This was the primary reason I wanted to get into Alpine.

 ### Installing Alpine on RPI 4

 This is the most complicated part of the setup because RPI has a special boot procedure that uses a FAT partition and the GPU.
-When installing Alpine first you need to create a FAT partition on the beginning of the SD card with MBR.
+When installing Alpine first you need to create a FAT partition at the beginning of the SD card with MBR.
 I am using MacOS this time.
-I am pretty sure it is easy to translate this to Linux (not sure about Windows).
+I am pretty sure it is easy to translate this to Linux (not sure about Windows.)

 #### Creating the partition